spondec/soletrade/README.md

 ```
    #### Running commands on Docker
 We *must* prefix any commands to our app with `./vendor/bin/sail` or `sail`(if you've created the bash alias) when using Docker.
-So `php artisan some:command` becomes `./vendor/bin/sail php artisan some:command` on Docker or `sail php artisan some:command` if you aliased it to `sail`.
+So `php artisan some:command` becomes `./vendor/bin/sail artisan some:command` on Docker or `sail artisan some:command` if you aliased it to `sail`.

 ### Full